IMPLEMENTING RULES AND REGULATIONS

 SECTION 3.
 Right To Organize

-The State shall recognizes the right of disabled persons to form organizations or associations that
+The State shall recognize the right of disabled persons to form organizations or associations that

 promote their welfare and advance or safeguard their interests.
 The National Government, through its agencies, instrumentalities and subdivisions, shall assist disabled persons in establishing self-help organizations by providing them with the necessary technical and financial assistance.